jinit24/TicTacToe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe game that never lets you win as first player.
+Tic Tac Toe game that never lets you win as first player or second player.
-Uses minimax algorithm to generate moves and python curses to enter data
+Use the file TicTacToe1 to play as first player and TicTacToe2 to play as second player Uses minimax algorithm to generate moves and python curses to enter data

 Software Required: